Juan Antonio Pérez Simón: A Victorian Obsession

 From November 2014 to March 2015, fifty paintings owned by Pérez Simón were put on display at London's Leighton House Museum in the exhibition A Victorian Obsession: The Pérez Simón collection.
 The permanent collection of the museum was placed in storage to allow the works to be hung throughout the house.
 The selected works were those of Frederic Leighton and other important British Victorian painters, many of whom Leighton would have known, such as Lawrence Alma-Tadema, Albert Moore, Dante Gabriel Rossetti, Edward Burne-Jones, John Everett Millais, John William Waterhouse, Edward Poynter, John Melhuish Strudwick and John William Godward.
 The paintings were not labelled, in order that they fit in with the decor of the house.

 As part of the exhibition, Lawrence Alma-Tadema's The Roses of Heliogabalus (1888) was exhibited in London for the first time since Alma-Tadema's memorial exhibition at the Royal Academy in 1913.

 In his review of the exhibition, Waldemar Januszczak of The Sunday Times, described the works included as "demented escapism" and Pérez Simón as "Mexico's richest lover of droopy damsels in distress and muscular Greek nymphettes".

 Works from the Pérez Simón collection

 Family

 Pérez Simón is married to Josefina.
-They have a daughter Maria Jose, married with Jorge, and two grandchildren.
+They have a daughter María José, married with Jorge, and two grandchildren.